mquinson/po4a-website/README.md

 ### Building

-To rebuild the website, just type `01-build-pages.sh` and you can inspect the result in `html/`
+The website is rebuilt with the `01-build-pages.sh` script.
+Once it's run, you can inspect the result in `html/`

 ### Uploading

-Just type `02-upload.sh` after rebuilding it.
+There is a webhook on github, to trigger a rebuild (using the same script) on OpenShift on push events.

 ### TODO